 Prerequisite: HPED 345 or instructor permission Presents comprehensive instruction in such areas as health care administration, program, human, information and resource management, ethics and legal considerations in Athletic Training.

-HPED 380 Organization and Administration in Athletic Training considerations in Athletic Training.
+HPED 380 Organization and Administration in Athletic Training program, human, information, and resource management; and ethics and legal considerations in Athletic Training.

-Prerequisite: HPED 345 or instructor permission Presents comprehensive instruction in such areas as health care administration; program, human, information, and resource management; and ethics and legal v Course Revision and Catalog Description Change:
+Prerequisite: HPED 345 or instructor permission Presents comprehensive instruction in such areas as health care administration;